-For an ANZ Plus Account, the following limits apply:
+For an ANZ Plus Account, the following default limits apply:

-- for transfers between your ANZ Plus and ANZ Save Accounts, the limit is up to your Everyday Funds
+- for transfers to your ANZ Save Account, the limit is up to your Everyday Funds

 - for a Visa Debit Card payment (other than a payment made using the Visa Direct service), the limit is up to your Everyday Funds or any other limit that we allow you to set

 - for cash deposits, the limit is $10,000 a day.